 The air fryer isn't big enough to accommodate meals for large households.

-4 qt. capacity.
+4 quart. capacity.
 No need to wait for the fryer to preheat.
 Nonstick-coated drawer and basket mesh.
 Simple cleanup.
 Helps to cut down cooking time compared to an oven.
 Cooks up to 6 servings at a time.

 This is a large machine that's going to take up a lot of room on your counter and in your cupboards.